This is the way to get someone on YOUR side in New Media and TV news.

-HERE IS WHAT YOUR PERSONAL, AFFORDABLE MENTORING PROGRAM WILL DO
+HERE IS WHAT YOUR PERSONAL, AFFORDABLE MENTORING PROGRAM WILL DO FOR YOU.

 -Interviewing, “live” shots, writing, research and identifying the real story.

--applying for internships
+-Applying for internships

--how to research a station from the inside out
+-How to research a station from the inside out

--the biggest mistakes made by the biggest names in the profession
+-The biggest mistakes made by the biggest names in the profession

-Here is what we will work on together
+Here is what we can accomplish together

 THE JOB HUNT

--how to approach news directors
+-How to approach news directors

--do I need an agent?
+-Do I need an agent?

--your writing style
+-Your writing style

--what to say when you get a news director on the phone
+-What to say when you get a news director on the phone

-FINE TUNING YOUR ACT
+FINE TUNING YOUR SKILLS

--how to make your stories more memorable
+-How to make your stories more memorable

--how to really shine during “live shots”
+-How to really shine during “live shots”

--how to make yourself stand out on the anchor desk
+-How to “own” the anchor desk

--your makeup (yes, guys you need to worry about this, too)
+-Your makeup (yes guys you need to worry about this, too)

--"the crooked tie, scarf sydrome”
+-“The crooked tie, scarf sydrome”

--where to find inexpensive clothing that works on the air
+-Where to find inexpensive clothing that works on the air

--how to deal with a co-worker with a bad attitude
+-How to deal with a co-worker with a bad attitude

--inside contacts in newsrooms nationwide
+-Inside contacts in newsrooms nationwide